 5. Great garden helpers:

 If you love to garden whether it be veggie or flower, a flock of Buff Orpingtons will be your best friends.
-With their innate ability to forage for worms, bugs, and other delectables they will rid your gardens of pests and other unwanted nuisances.
-As they till at the soil in search for worms they aerate the soil, bringing many benefits to the plants.
+With their innate ability to forage for worms, bugs, and other delectables, they rid your gardens of pests and other unwanted nuisances.
+As they till at the soil in search for worms, they aerate the soil, bringing many benefits to the plants.

-As your garden matures, the flock will patrol the gardens picking bugs off the plants to dine on.
-In this, the flock is your own personal extermination crew.
-This allows you to grow organic produce eliminating the need for chemicals to rid bugs from your plants.
-They enjoy eating all the bugs and worms from your garden, you enjoy eating organic produce tended by your Buff Orpington crew.
+As your garden matures, the flock will patrol the gardens, picking bugs off the plants to dine on.
+Basically, your backyard flock will be your own personal extermination crew.
+This allows you to grow organic produce, eliminating the need of chemicals.
+As a result, you will enjoy eating fresh organic produce grown in your garden.

-In addition to the tilling, aerating, and extermination supplied by your backyard garden helpers, you will reap the added benefit of compost.
-Due to the high concentration of nitrogen that is contained in chicken poo, your girls will provide you with excellent fertilizer.
+In addition to tilling, aerating, and extermination, your backyard garden flock you provide the added benefit of compost.
+Due to the high concentration of nitrogen contained in chicken poo, your girls will provide you with excellent fertilizer.

-Chicken manure is far superior to cow or horse manuer due to the presence of the gizzard in the body of the chicken.
+Chicken manure is far superior to cow or horse manuer due to the gizzard.
 The gizzard grinds everything the chicken consumed down to a singularity, producing a pure source of fuel for your garden.
 Cows and horses on the other hand do not process everything they eat, passing weed seeds into their manure.
 Many novice gardeners are often surprised at the abundance of weeds in their gardens after spreading cow or horse manure.
-Due to the absence of a gizzard in the digestive system of a cow or horse, these very fertile weed seeds are then introduced to your garden.
+Due to the absence of a gizzard, these very fertile weed seeds are then introduced to your garden.